mattroumaya/surveymonkey/README.md

 #### 2\) Request access to the [tntp GitHub organization](https://github.com/tntp/).

-Let Sam or Zay know your GitHub username and we will invite you.
+Let Sam, Dustin, or Zay know your GitHub username and we will invite you.

 #### 3\) Get a GitHub access token (PAT) and put it in your .Renviron file.